 - Trailing spousal income : For instance, let’s say your spouse has worked as a nurse for the last 10 years.
 Even though they haven’t gotten a paycheck from their new hospital, we can use that income as an offsetting factor, and allow you to close.

 - Low Total Debt Ratio: A low Total Debt Ratio by itself does not compensate for a high PITI ratio; however, when other strong compensating factors are present, a low Total Debt Ratio ratio should be viewed as a positive mitigating factor.

 As you can see from looking at this – another major requirement for home loan approval includes looking at your Total Debt Ratio. meaning, not only are they looking at the idea of how much your housing payment (or PITI) is when compared to your Gross monthly income – they are also looking at how much your TOTAL debt is when compared to your monthly Gross Income.

 In general, USDA Home Loans have ratios of 29/40.
 We can get exceptions, however.
 Specifically, if you have offsetting compensating factors – Underwriters can approve loans right now above the 40% benchmark.
 USDA Home Loan Underwriters at the Bank can submit a USDA Loan Debt Waiver.

 First Time Homebuyers in NC, looking for a USDA Home Loan, should also look at the way they calculate maximum Income for your county.

-Want to see how much you can qualify for, and get info on the BEST mortgage rates Available?
-Call Steve and Eleanor Thorne 919 649 5058 – find us on Facebook - add us to your Circles on Google + / we want to connect and find out how the housing market looks in YOUR corner of NC!
+Want to see the specific Requirements for A Home Loan in your situation, and what the Underwriters will think about your Payment Shock - Call Steve and Eleanor Thorne 919 649 5058 – find us on Facebook - add us to your Circles on Google + / we want to connect and find out how the housing market looks in YOUR corner of NC!